All Episodes

 And there, of course, are some details.

-That is uh basically the brainchild.
+That is basically the brainchild.

-It's a giant party thrown by Marvin Shankin of Cigar Ficionado and Wine Spectator Magazine.
+It's a giant party thrown by Marvin Shankin of Cigar Ficionado and Wine Spectator magazine.

-And I have attended all but one.
+I have attended all but one.

-I was unable to attend a couple years ago because of the sick, I forgot some kind of a fever, and I didn't think it wise to uh to fly.
+I forgot about some kind of fever, and I didn't think it wise to fly.

-And I never go to the cocktail bash because it's I mean it's jammed with people in it.
+And I never go to the cocktail bash because it's, I mean, it's jammed with people in it.

-Thousand, fifteen hundred people show up.
+1, 1,500 people show up.

-It's a charitable dinner, and the beneficiary is prostate cancer, Michael Milken and the Prostate Council Found Cancer Foundation, and this dinner has raised uh just with one night a year, over twenty-two, twenty-three million dollars for for prostate cancer, just with the ticket sales to get in, and there's always an auction.
+And this dinner has raised, just with one night a year, over $22,000, $23 million for prostate cancer, just with the ticket sales to get in.

-Uh, and great items are auctioned up.
+And there's always an auction, and great items are auctioned off.

 Last night's special guest was Rupert Murdoch of News Corp.

-Uh Michael Milkin had him as his guest, and John Rudy was at our table, Giuliani always is, uh, along with Marv and his wife Hazel, John Sally, former NBA great for the Detroit Pistons, is one of the most naturally funny people that you would ever run into.
+John Sally, former NBA great for the Detroit Pistons, is one of the most naturally funny people that you would ever run into.

-So I never go to this thing at the 7 o'clock the cocktail, because I can't hear, and they're a thousand people with all that talk.
+So I never go to this thing at 7 o'clock to cocktail because I can't hear.

 There's just no way I could carry out a conversation.

-So I always time my arrival and try to get there at 7.45 to 8 o'clock, and as soon as I arrive, I just, you know, I slither right through all those people at cocktail party and just head on into the pool room, which is the portion of the restaurant where the bash is held.
+And as soon as I arrive, I just, you know, I slither right through all those people at cocktail party and just head on into the pool room, which is the portion of the restaurant where the bash is held.

-About 30 minutes out, uh, I start changing clothes.
+I start changing clothes.

 But it was turbulent.